SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_EPM_Platform.md

 In range **1.0.4.x**, the **Script Name** parameter is added, which allows you to change the Automation script to be executed.
 This parameter is available on the **Configuration** page.

-In range **1.0.11.4**, the **Automatic CMTS Removal** parameter is added, this toggle button allows to enable or disable the removal

-A new toggle button called **"Automatic CMTS Removal"** has been introduced in Version **1.0.11.4**.
-This button is available on the **Configuration** page and in the **Visio** page of the element.
-It enables or disables the automatic removal of CMTS on the front-end element and on all active back-end elements in the system.
+In range **1.0.11.4**, the **Automatic CMTS Removal** toggle button is added on the **Configuration** page and on the **Visual** page of the element.
+It allows you to enable or disable automatic CMTS removal on the front-end element and on all active back-end elements in the system.
+Whenever you use the button, you will need to confirm this action in a pop-up window.

-> **Note:** A pop-up window will appear every time the toggle button is interacted with, to confirm the action.

 ## Notes